markasfour/Pirate-Life/README.md

 ##Features

 The current working version of English-to-Pirate translator with no parameters passed in allows a user to enter a sentence in English and, in return, receive a Pirate translated version of their sentence.
+The translated text is automatically copied to your general clipboard so you can paste the translation by using `right-click > paste` or by using `CTRL-V`.

 If the user runs English-to-Pirate translator with the first  parameter containing a path to a file, a translated copy of the file will be outputted.